-Enjoy the Seven Flowers of Autumn (AKI NO NANA GUSA, 秋の七草) at the Rustic HYAKKAEN FLOWER GARDEN in Muko-Jima, Tokyo
+Enjoy the Seven Grasses of Autumn (AKI NO NANA GUSA, 秋の七草) at the Rustic HYAKKAEN FLOWER GARDEN in Muko-Jima, Tokyo

 By Avi Landau

 The number 7 has been long been held to be special or LUCKY in various civilizations around the world.
-Perhaps this is because there are 7 days in the phases of the moon ( which means seven days in a week), or because there are seven large celestial objects in our solar system which are visible to the naked eye- the sun, the moon, mercury, venus, mars, jupiter, and saturn ( after which the seven days of the week are named in Japanese).
-Maybe it is because of the seven stars ( including the important North Star) which are part of the Little Dipper ( Ursa Major).
+Perhaps this is because there are 7 days in the phases of the moon ( which means seven days in a week), or because there are seven large celestial objects in our solar system visible to the naked eye- The Sun, the moon, Mercury, Venus, Mars, Jupiter, and Saturn ( after which the seven days of the week are named in Japanese).
+Maybe it’s because of the seven stars (including the important North Star) which are part of the Little Dipper ( Ursa Major).

-The fact that it is a prime number ( cannot be obtained by multiplying two smaller number together) also adds to its mystery.
+The fact that it is a prime number – meaning that it cannot be obtained by multiplying two smaller numbers – only added to its aura of mystery.

 In Japan, too, there is no dearth of such SETS OF SEVEN: The Seven Spice Combination (SHICHIMI), the Seven Gods of Good Fortune (SHICHIFUKUJIN) the Seven Samurai, and something I have written a long article about in a past post- Seven Herb Porridge (NANAGUSA GAYU) made with the Seven Herbs of Spring (HARU NO NANA GUSA).

 Eating the sprouts of the first plants to spring out of the earth during the cold of winter is a custom which came to Japan from China, where during the Tang Dynasty those who would be taking the State Examinations (on the seventh day of the new year) did so as a prayer for success and rising up in the world (using the symbolic powers of the hardy cold weather sprouts).